GauravPandeyLab/datasink/README.md

 	docker run -ti IMAGE_NAME /bin/bash

-This will create an interative container shell, you can copy your own data to the container using
+This will create an interactive container shell, you can copy your own data to the container using

 	docker cp foo.txt YOUR_CONTAINER:/path/to/dir/